cloud-install/ansible-snyc-gitee/docs/admin-services.md

 # Start or Stop the Services

-These commands you must know when you using the LAMP of Websoft9
+These commands you must know when you using the LCMP of Websoft9

-### Apache
+### Caddy

 ```shell
 #For Centos&Redhat